FarronF/limerick-council-meetings/meetings/2017/05/29-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th March 2017.md

 at 36 Greenhills Road, Garryowen, Limerick, to William and Mary Walsh, for the sum of

-€95.42, the disposal to be by way of Deed of Conveyance of the interest of Limerick City and--- 5
+€95.42, the disposal to be by way of Deed of Conveyance of the interest of Limerick City and
+---
+5

 County Council in the property, particulars of which were contained in Statutory Notice